toradex/aws-cloud-demo-torizon/README.md

 # sudo reboot
 ```

-Take a note of the IP and the new password.
+Take a note of the IP and password.

 # Setting Up #